 You may ride beside another bicycle rider on a road but must not ride more than 1.5 metres apart.
 Three or more bicycle riders must not ride beside each other, although you are permitted to overtake other bicycle riders that are riding beside each other.
 You must not ride outside a bicycle lane abreast of another rider in a bicycle lane unless

 you are overtaking (see Bicycle Lanes).

 Passing (overtaking) vehicles on the left

 Whether you are riding in a marked bicycle lane or sharing a lane with a vehicle, a bicycle rider must not pass or overtake on the left of any vehicle that is giving a left change of direction signal and is turning left.
 A bicycle rider may pass or overtake a vehicle on the left when the vehicle is giving a left change of direction signal and is stationary or moving forward to turn left.
 Once the vehicle begins turning left the rider must not ride past or overtake the vehicle on the left.

-A driver turning left through a break in a dividing strip must give way to any cyclist travelling in the bicycle lane.
+A driver turning left through a break in a dividing strip must give way to any bicycle rider travelling in the bicycle lane.
 A dividing strip is a painted area or a raised structure, located between intersections, separating the bicycle lane from a marked lane.
-Drivers must not overtake a cyclist and then turn left in front of the cyclist’s path without due care and consideration to the movement and safety of the cyclist.
+Drivers must not overtake a bicycle rider and then turn left in front of the bicycle rider’s path without due care and consideration to the movement and safety of the bicycle rider.

 Pedestrian and Children’s crossings